tsolomko/SWCompression/README.md

 If you'd like to contribute code, please [create a pull request](https://github.com/tsolomko/SWCompression/pulls) on GitHub.

+__Note:__ If you are considering working on SWCompression, please note that Xcode project (SWCompression.xcodeproj) was created manually and you shouldn't use `swift package generate-xcodeproj` command.

 ### Executing tests locally

 If you'd like to run tests on your computer, you need to do some additional steps after cloning this repository: